401(k) vs. Life Insurance: Which Is Better for Retirement?

 Social Security Benefits

-While not a complete retirement plan, Social Security is a government program that provides retirement, disability and survivor benefits.
-While it's not meant to be the sole source of income in retirement, it provides a base level of financial security for many retirees.
+Although not a complete retirement plan, Social Security is a government program that provides retirement, disability and survivor benefits.
+It's not meant to be the sole source of income in retirement, but it provides a base level of financial security for many retirees.

 FAQ About 401(k) Plans vs. Life Insurance

-Understanding the different products available can help you make an informed decision.
-MoneyGeek answered some common questions to help you better understand life insurance vs. 401(k) plans.
+MoneyGeek answered some common questions to help you better understand life insurance vs. 401(k) plans and make an informed decision.

 What is the difference between a 401(k) and life insurance?